MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 ![Video camera graphic](media/video-camera.PNG "Video camera graphic") [Watch a video about creating a holographic anchor](https://aka.ms/guidesdigitalanchor)

-Creating a holographic anchor involves two basic steps:
+Creating a holographic anchor involves three basic steps:

 1. Use the **Anchor** wizard to select the holographic anchor method.

-2. Import a custom 3D model to use as the anchor, and then assign the 3D model as the anchor for the guide.
+2. Use the wizard to import a custom 3D model to use as the anchor, and to assign the 3D model as the anchor for the guide.
 The 3D model can be a representation of a physical object or a generic 3D object.
 If you don't select a custom 3D model, a default holographic anchor will be used.
-You can import and assign the 3D model in the **Anchor** wizard.

 3. In the [!include[pn-hololens](../includes/pn-hololens.md)] app, in **Author** mode, use gestures to align the holographic anchor to a physical object in the real world.